MauricioGM95/BEM-FEM-BEM_Coupling_with_Tangent_Hiperbolic/README.md

 Finally with the volumetric meshes, the code Creation_Alpha_files_General.ipynb must be executed to generate the text files of the alpha geometric parameter of each solute to work with the variable permittivity model.

+The Iterative Code_HT_Mobley.py and Iterative Code_HT_TanH_Sphere.py codes are an alternative to calculate the energy of each solute iteratively instead of individually.

 Pendiente
 1 Hacer el README
 2 Corroborar resultados de cavidad de BB y BFB en el paper